VGVentures/very_good_engineering/src/content/docs/error_handling/error_handling.md

 ## Document when a call may throw

-Inform about the potential risks associated with calling a function, helping understand under what conditions an exception might be thrown.
+Document exceptions associated with calling a function in its documentation comments to help understand when an exception might be thrown.

 Properly documenting possible exceptions allows developers to handle exceptions, leading to more robust and error-resistant code and reducing the likelihood of unintended errors.